KamonLeigh/Node-Masterclass-Assignment-Folder/assignment-4/README.md

 ## CLI

-The CLI allow the following:
+The CLI allows the following:

 1. View the list of commands by entering the command -'man' or -'help'.